skunnavakkam/skunnavakkam.github.io/content/blog/side-channel-communication/index.md

 +++
-title = "Using Power Draw as a Side Channel for Communication" date = 2025-04-07
+title = "Using Power Draw as a Side Channel for Communication" date = 2025-04-07 description="A sketch of how models may be able to change their weights to communicate through power draw resulting from increased bitflips"
 +++

 *This project was inspired by [Gabriel Kulp] at RAND*